espressif/esp-idf/docs/en/api-reference/network/index.rst

    ESP-NOW <esp_now>
    ESP Mesh <esp_mesh>

-Example code for the Wi-Fi API is provided in :example:`wifi` directory of ESP-IDF examples.
+Code examples for the Wi-Fi API are provided in the :example:`wifi` directory of ESP-IDF examples.

-Example code for ESP Mesh is provided in :example:`mesh` directory of ESP-IDF examples.
+Code examples for ESP-MESH are provided in the :example:`mesh` directory of ESP-IDF examples.

 Ethernet
 ========